• techcode 9 months ago

 All that said, this article is less interesting since (a) if your cell phone uses a telco, "they" know where you are, and where you've been, no Apple needed; and (b) unlike Apple segmenting your Maps directions to prevent themselves from knowing where you are going, Google's always been about your location.

-• greyface- a day ago
+• greyface- 9 months ago

 Counterpoint: